Sushreesatarupa/Markdown/README.md

 ![image](https://user-images.githubusercontent.com/64991656/132943951-106683e1-60d8-4c18-bb8a-209213e6ed94.png)

 #### Username @mentions
-Typing an @ symbol, followed by a username, will notify that person to come and view the comment.
-This is called an “@mention”, because you’re mentioning the individual.
-You can also @mention teams within an organization.
+- Typing an @ symbol, followed by a username, will notify that person to come and view the comment.
+- This is called an “@mention”, because you’re mentioning the individual.
+- You can also @mention teams within an organization.

 #### Automatic linking for URLs
 Any URL (like http://www.github.com/) will be automatically converted into a clickable link.

 #### Emoji
 GitHub supports emoji!

-To see a list of every image we support, check out the Emoji Cheat Sheet.

 ![image](https://user-images.githubusercontent.com/64991656/132938448-e83bc0d0-f37e-4c5e-8a45-2f4443f5c169.png)